acm-projects/Thingathon/README.md

 ## Stretch Goals 📊

-- Allow users to use calendar to see other people’s photos of past things
+- Allow users to use calendar to see other people’s photos of past daily things
-- Vote for which thing it’ll be
+- Voting system to decide what the next daily thing will be
-- Leaderboard and point system
+- Leaderboard and point system to reward repeated use of Thingathon